 Board members speak about NAMI at community groups.
 For more information about having NAMI Central Oregon speak at your community group, contact NAMI Central Oregon at email@example.com

-NAMI Central Oregon uses the term advocacy in the broadest sense.
-Nearly everything we do in relation to public outreach and education we believe contributes to our advocacy.
+Like NAMI Oregon, NAMI Central Oregon uses the term advocacy in the broadest sense.
+Nearly everything we do concerning public outreach and education we believe contributes to our advocacy.